 Located at the heart of Sentosa Island, this pulse-racing activity is one of the most sought-after ones by adrenaline junkies.
 Most importantly, it costs only a fraction of the price of the real skydiving.

 Indoor Skydiving at iFly Singapore Highlights:

-- For first timers, you will start off with a training to make sure you have the correct posture during the skydiving.
+- For first-timers, you will start off with training to make sure you have the correct posture during the skydiving.
 There is a team of qualified professionals to guide you throughout the flying experience.